GiuseppeRaso/Postgres_Source-KSQL-Postgres_Sink/README.md

 - In order to restart a connector, just remove the old one and rename it (https://stackoverflow.com/questions/55377441/restart-kafka-connect-sink-and-source-connectors-to-read-from-beginning)
 - Tombstones must be absent in the stream or sink connector will not work

-## TODO
+## Todo

-- At the moment, delete is not reflected; make tombstones readable by the stream and then delete the old rows with delete.enabled="true"
+- At the moment, delete queries are not reflected; make tombstones readable by the stream and then delete the old rows with delete.enabled="true"